fluxninja/aperture/docs/content/concepts/flux-meter.md

 ## Naming Convention

-Each Flux Meter is identified by its unique name.
+Each _Flux Meter_ is identified by its unique name.
 The generated histogram gets labeled with this name.
-It is therefore recommended to assign globally unique names to Flux Meters.
+It is therefore recommended to assign globally unique names to _Flux Meters_.

 ## The Journey of a Request